|Tour start → end dates||Enquire|

 - Kilimanjaro International Airport located in northern Tanzania

 - The Namanga border point between Tanzania and Kenya

-- The Isebania border point between Kenya and Tanzania
+- Tunduma border point between Tanzania and Zambia

 Currently, you don’t need a multi-entry visa to enter Kenya, Tanzania and Uganda.
 These three countries have an agreement to navigate entry from tourists.
 Should your tour require you to exit Kenya into Tanzania, you can re-enter Kenya on the same visa.
 However, if you will need to enter Tanzania twice after visiting a country that is not Kenya or Uganda, you may need to obtain two visas.